isomerpages/moe-yiochukangpri/_about-us/Principal's Foreword.md

-holistically through the ‘head’, ‘heart’ and ‘hands’ as espoused by our school’s vision, <strong>‘Empowering Minds, Engaging Hearts and Extending Hands’</strong> which has recently updated for 2025 onwards to pluralise the words ‘Minds’ and ‘Hearts’ to emphasis the importance of impacting every student’s learning and development in YCKPS.</p>
+holistically through the ‘head’, ‘heart’ and ‘hands’ as espoused by our school’s vision, <strong>‘Empowering Minds, Engaging Hearts and Extending Hands’</strong> which has recently updated for 2025 onwards to pluralise the words ‘Minds’ and ‘Hearts’ to emphasise the importance of impacting every student’s learning and development in YCKPS.</p>
 <p>Apart from building a strong foundation in students’ literacy and numeracy
 skills, our focus in YCKPS is to provide a school experience to develop